 The checkbox to turn this on is found below Detailed Targeting within the ad set.

-Targeting Expansion is now on by default (and can’t be turned off) when used with the Conversions objective.
-It is off by default (but can be turned on) when used for all other objectives (other than Reach and Awareness, which are not eligible).
+Targeting Expansion is now on by default (and can’t be turned off) when used with certain objectives.
+It is off by default (but can be turned on) in other situations (other than Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More and Awareness, which are not eligible).

 How to Use Lookalike Expansion